 How can you be sure your dog's pregnancy is progressing normally?
+Like us, there are different symptoms in each stage of pregnancy as well as concerns to be aware of.
 If it's been at least six weeks since your dog became pregnant and you're not seeing any normal signs, you may be wondering if your dog is still pregnant and what steps to take next.

 Signs a Dog Is Still Pregnant

 It can be stressful caring for a pregnant dog, especially if you're a first-time breeder.
 While it's possible to have a dog in her sixth or seventh week of pregnancy showing few signs she's carrying a litter, it's not likely.
 It may be the case that she is showing signs that you're just not aware of due to lack of experience with the pregnancy process.
-Every dog is different as well so some may show more or less signs during their pregnancy period.
+Every dog is different, so some may show more or fewer signs during their pregnancy period.

 When to Expect Signs of Pregnancy